Help with Unfiled IRS and State Tax Returns

-If a taxpayer neglects to file their taxes every year, the IRS will file a tax return for them using a Substitute for Return.
+If a taxpayer neglects to file their taxes every year, the IRS will file a tax return for them using a Substitute for Return (SFR).
 These filings usually do not contain many of the tax deductions or credits a taxpayer may qualify for.
 This also may leave the taxpayer with a tax debt.
 When the IRS sends a “Notice of Demand for Payment” letter, it is an opportunity for a taxpayer to make arrangements for repayment of the tax debt before any IRS collection actions are taken.
 If a taxpayer fails to reach an agreement with the IRS, the IRS will commence collections.
+Strategic Tax Resolution can help with unfiled IRS and State tax returns.
+We are experienced with the look back periods and how to replace substitute tax returns filed by the taxing authority.

 The IRS has the authority to take collection actions against a taxpayer’s wages, bank account, property, and assets when a taxpayer has an outstanding tax debt.
 If the tax debt remains unpaid after notification, the IRS will take a variety of measures to satisfy the debt, including: